Presencial, Online, Streaming

 Objectives:

 To know the basic concepts of financing, as well as the importance of financing in business.
-In addition, the different sources of financing will be analyzed.
+In addition, the different sources of financing will be analysed.

 Syllabus: